amiaopensource/av-python-carpentry/_episodes/07-transcoding.md

 ~~~
 {: .output}

-For a final step, we can join the new filename to the `service_folder` path, all in the context of the `ffmpeg` command and `subprocess` call.
+For a final step, we can join the new filename to the `service_folder` path, all within the context of the `ffmpeg` command and `subprocess` call.

 ~~~
 subprocess.call(['ffmpeg', '-i', media_list[0], '-c:v', 'libx264', '-pix_fmt', 'yuv420p', '-c:a', 'aac', os.path.join(service_folder, os.path.basename(media_list[0]).replace('mov', 'mp4'))])